Abiogenesis: Hot springs

 Most branching phylogenies are thermophilic or hyperthermophilic, making it possible that LUCA and preceding lifeforms were similarly thermophilic.
 Hot springs are formed from the heating of groundwater by geothermal activity.
 This intersection allows for influxes of material from deep penetrating waters and from surface runoff that transports eroded continental sediments.
 Interconnected groundwater systems create a mechanism for distribution of life to wider area.

 Mulkidjanian and co-authors argue that marine environments did not provide the ionic balance and composition universally found in cells, or the ions required by essential proteins and ribozymes, especially with respect to high K^{+}/Na^{+} ratio, Mn^{2+}, Zn^{2+} and phosphate concentrations.
 They argue that the only environments that do this are hot springs similar to ones at Kamchatka.
 Mineral deposits in these environments under an anoxic atmosphere would have suitable pH, contain precipitates of photocatalytic sulfide minerals that absorb harmful ultraviolet radiation, and have wet-dry cycles that concentrate substrate solutions enough for spontaneous formation of biopolymers created both by chemical reactions in the hydrothermal environment, and by exposure to UV light during transport from vents to adjacent pools.
 The hypothesized pre-biotic environments are similar to hydrothermal vents, with additional components that help explain peculiarities of the LUCA.

 A phylogenomic and geochemical analysis of proteins plausibly traced to the LUCA shows that the ionic composition of its intracellular fluid is identical to that of hot springs.
 The LUCA likely was dependent upon synthesized organic matter for its growth.
 Experiments show that RNA-like polymers can be synthesized in wet-dry cycling and UV light exposure.
 These polymers were encapsulated in vesicles after condensation.
-Potential sources of organics at hot springs might have been transport by interplanetary dust particles, extraterrestrial projectiles, or atmospheric or geochemical synthesis.
+Potential sources of organics at hot springs might have been transported by interplanetary dust particles, extraterrestrial projectiles, or atmospheric or geochemical synthesis.
 Hot springs could have been abundant in volcanic landmasses during the Hadean.